 People can stay healthy as they age, in part, by assuming personal responsibility for their health.
 Engaging in healthy behaviors and having access to preventive services and quality health care are important components of health promotion.
 But they are not enough.
 Social determinants of health are also important predictors of health outcomes and health behaviors.
 These include access to employment, education, housing, healthy foods, safe streets and neighborhoods, and social supports.
 Addressing social determinants with effective public policy and evidence-based interventions can help reduce barriers to healthy living.

 Facilitating health promotion

-Health-promotion programs should focus on the unmet needs and preferences of all communities, including members of historically disadvantaged groups and consumers with low incomes.
+Health-promotion programs should focus on the unmet needs and preferences of all communities, including members of groups who are discriminated against and consumers with low incomes.

-Federal and state governments should facilitate health promotion by:
+Federal and state governments should facilitate health promotion including:

 - adequately funding preventive health services and health-promotion programs (e.g., nutritional screening and counseling, exercise and weight-control programs, and drug-, alcohol-, and tobacco-addiction treatment programs), and preventive health-education programs for people who need them;

 - educating individuals about risk factors for prevalent health conditions, behaviors that reduce health risks (e.g., exercise and nutrition), and the importance of receiving preventive care (e.g., mammography, cancer screening, early immunizations for children, and influenza and pneumococcal pneumonia immunizations for older Americans);

 - educating the public about the effect of guns and violence on the public’s health, as well as the human costs of preventable injuries and premature deaths;

 - supporting outreach and education about the value of engaging in healthy behaviors, with information targeted to consumers, family caregivers, and employers;